lambda-11235/tstk/README.md

 ## Commands

 The following commands are recognized.
+I'll use stack notation `...,a,b` where values to the right are on the top of the stack, and `->` to  denote the transformation.

-*integer* - Pushes an integer onto the stack.
+*integer* - Pushes an integer onto the stack. `... -> ...,n`

 :*name*: - Labels the current position with *name*.
-Multiple occurences of the same label is an error.
+Multiple occurences of the same label is an error. `... -> ...`

 @*name* - Pushes the position of the label *name* onto the stack.
-Note that this can be placed before the corresponding :*name*:.
+Note that this can be placed before the corresponding :*name*:. `... -> ...,addr`

 add - Pops two numbers off the stack, adds them, and pushes the result.
+`...,a,b -> ...,(a+b)`

 sub - Pops two numbers off the stack, subtracts the second number from the first number, and pushes the result.
+`...,a,b -> ...,(a-b)`

 mul - Pops two numbers off the stack, multiplies them, and pushes the result.
+`...,a,b -> ...,(a*b)`

 div - Pops two numbers off the stack, floor divides the second number by the first number, and pushes the result.
+`...,a,b -> ...,(a//b)`

-dup - Duplicates the number on the top of the stack.
+dup - Duplicates the number on the top of the stack. `...,a -> ...,a,a`

-jmp - Pops a number off the stack and goes to that token in the program (indexed from 0).
+jmp - Pops a number off the stack and goes to that token in the program (indexed from 0). `...,addr -> ...`

-jeq - Pops three numbers of the stack, tests if first two are equal, and jumps to the third one if they are.
+jeq - Pops three numbers of the stack, tests if last two are equal, and jumps to the first one if they are. `...,a,b,addr -> ...` if `a = b`

-jnq - Pops three numbers of the stack, tests if first two are equal, and jumps to the third one if they aren't.
+jnq - Pops three numbers of the stack, tests if last two are equal, and jumps to the first one if they aren't. `...,a,b,addr -> ...` if `a != b`

-jgt - Pops three numbers of the stack, tests if the second is greater than the first, and jumps to the third one if they are.
+jgt - Pops three numbers of the stack, tests if the third is greater than the second, and jumps to the first one if they are. `...,a,b,addr -> ...` if `a > b`

-jlt - Pops three numbers of the stack, tests if the second is less than the first, and jumps to the third one if they are.
+jlt - Pops three numbers of the stack, tests if the third is less than the second, and jumps to the first one if they are. `...,a,b,addr -> ...` if `a < b`

-nth - Pops a number n off the stack, duplicates the value of the nth number from the top of the stack (counting from 0), and pushes that value on the stack.
+get - Pops a number n off the stack, duplicates the value of the nth number from the top of the stack (counting from 0), and pushes that value on the stack.
+`...,a,...,n -> ...,a,...,a`

+set - Pops two numbers off of the stack, and stores second number at a ways down the stack indexed by the first number (from 0). `...,a,...,b,n -> ...,b,...`

-pop - Pops the top of the stack.
+pop - Pops the top of the stack. `...,a -> ...`

-ppos - Pushes the current memory location onto the stack.
+ppos - Pushes the current memory location onto the stack. `... -> ...,addr`

-print - Pops a number and prints it.
+print - Pops a number and prints it. `...,a -> ...`

 cprint - Pops a number and prints a unicode character with its value.
+`...,a -> ...`

-read - Read a number and pushes it onto the stack.
+read - Read a number and pushes it onto the stack. `...,a -> ...`

 cread - Reads a unicode character and pushes its value onto the stack.
+`...,a -> ...`

-size - Pushes the size of the stack onto the stack.
+size - Pushes the size of the stack onto the stack. `... -> ...,size`

-swap - Swaps the two numbers on the top of the stack.
+swap - Swaps the two numbers on the top of the stack. `...,a,b -> ...,b,a`

+dbg - Prints the entire stack (useful for debugging).
+Optional for some implementations. `... -> ...`

 ## Goals

-TSTK was designed to be one of the simplest **usuable** programming language.
-The usuable part of TSTK is why I developed a new language instead of using one like brain\*\*\*\*.

-Wishlist:
+TSTK was designed be a simple, abstract, stack-based, and assembly-like language.
+I found that I rather liked assembly as a language, so I wanted to create a conceptually simple and architecture independent language that captured some of the features I liked about it.

+TODO:

+- Rewrite parser to use a lexer.